W-measurable sensitivity of semigroup actions: Restriction of Semigroup actions and W-Measurable Sensitivity

 \begin{Example}For $G=\IN$ the subset $H=k\IN$ is syndetic for any $k\in \IN$. \end{Example}

-\begin{Theorem} Let $(X,\mu,G,T)$ be a non-singular dynamical system that is W-measurably sensitive.
+\begin{Theorem} Let $(X,\mu,G,T)$ be a nonsingular $G$-conservative action that is W-measurably sensitive.
 If $H$ is a sub-semigroup of $G$ which is syndetic in $G$ and $T|_H$ is $H$-conservative and ergodic, then $T|_H$ is a W-measurably sensitive action. \end{Theorem}

 \begin{proof}